 Board of Directors Charter

-The Board of Directors (the “Board”) shall consist of such number of directors, not greater than the maximum nor less than the minimum set out in the articles of REDD Management, Strategy, and Financial (RMSF) Corporation (the “Corporation”), at least a majority of whom shall be, at the time of each Director’s election or appointment, resident Americans.
+The Board of Directors (the “Board”) shall consist of such number of directors, not greater than the maximum nor less than the minimum set out in the bylaws of REDD Management, Strategy, and Financial (RMSF) Corporation (the “Corporation”), at least a majority of whom shall be, at the time of each Director’s election or appointment, resident Americans.

 In connection with the discharge of its duties and responsibilities, the Board shall oversee the following procedures: